For IT Pros

 You don't need to know any of the information on this page in order to successfully connect to the VPN server; it's here for those who need a look "under the hood," so to speak.

 When a user first connects to UIUCnet Wireless or Walkup, the user's computer (pictured in blue above) connects to the uiuc-quickc-net network.
-A computer in this network is assigned an IP address in one of the following ranges:
+A computer in this network is assigned an IP address in one of the IP ranges listed here.